Milia

 The cosmetic procedure for the removal of Milia is only performed privately and cannot generally be performed with your local doctor or GP.

-If you are live in Buckinghamshire or Berkshire and are looking for a skin clinic near me for Milia removal treatment, do give Skin Revision a call.
+If you live in Buckinghamshire or Berkshire and are looking for a skin clinic near me for Milia removal treatment, do give Skin Revision a call.
 Visit the website at www.SkinRevision.uk and speak to Jacqui Bannister.